-Many buildings built in the city of Melbourne after the first World War, display beautiful examples of
+From around 1918 up until WWII, many buildings built in the city of Melbourne, display beautiful examples of

-Listed below are some of Melbourne's best known buildings and public places that you can visit within the actual streets of the city.
+You will find in the list below, some of Melbourne's best known buildings and public places.
+Places that you can visit within the streets of the city.

 Art Deco within the City